tobybreckon/chroma-keying/README.md

 - **feathered blending**: at the moment the use of logical OR to combine our cloaked foreground region into our live camera image results in a range of edge artefacts.
 A better way to do this is to take the previous _foreground mask_ and slightly blur it so as to create _feathered_ edges.
 We can then numerically invert this _feathered foreground mask_ to provide a _feathered background mask_ .
 These feathered masks provide _alpha_-weights to allow us to combine the image regions via a weighted summation to give the final output via a computer graphics technique known as _alpha_-blending.

 To try out these improvements, try the following code example as before - [invisibility_cloak_improved.py](src/invisibility_cloak_improved.py).

+Again as **arithmetic operations** such as addition, substraction and multiplication be performed on large matrices of binary data, such as images, at high-speed by a modern CPU we can obtain real-time image cloaking.

 To explore how these improvements work, edit the code to display the _foreground mask_ either before or after these steps have been applied (hint: look at the existing ```cv2.imshow(...)``` lines).